potassco/fastlane/doc/content/guide.rst

 .. currentmodule:: mod_lns.lib.strategies.default_strategy

-As descibed in the :ref:`usage<ref_usage>` section in the most basic case the LNS can be started by only providing the corresponding ASP encodings.
-In this case the :class:`DefaultStrategy` with its default configuration is used.
+As descibed in the :ref:`usage<ref_usage>` section, the LNS can be started by only providing the corresponding ASP encodings and the configuration preset.
+In this case the :class:`DefaultStrategy` with its 'basic' preset is used.

 .. code-block:: python

     from mod_lns.lns import LNS

-    lns = LNS(["examples/golf_demo.lp"])
+    lns = LNS(["examples/golf_demo.lp"], args={"preset": "basic"})
     lns.main()

 We can configure the search by creating a new strategy object and adjusting the parameters